mem64-bits/OpenGL-Learning/README.md

 ## Useful Scripts and Git Aliases

-To make adding new projects to the setup easier scripts in the `BuildScripts/` folder have been created to generate the subdirectories CmakeLists.txt Project folders, and another script to create a new project lesson.
+To make adding new projects to the setup easier, scripts in the `BuildScripts/` folder have been created to generate the subdirectories CmakeLists.txt Project folders, and another script to create a new project lesson.

-These can be called by running
+These can be called by running....

 ```bash
 cd Projects/